1. Rules of Golf

 1.1 The events will be run in accordance with ‘The Rules of Golf’ as laid down by the R&A and the Local Rules of the courses visited.

-2.1 The playing format is Individual Stableford with full handicap allowance.
+2.1 The playing format is Individual Stableford with 95% of Course Handicap.
 Play is generally in three and fourballs.
-Where permitted play is normally from the White / Competition tees.
-Ladies play from the Red tees.

 3. Who Can Play?